ct-Open-Source/ct-Smart-Home/README.md

 This happens when there are containers running that haven't been defined in the `docker-compose.yml`.
 The cause for this might be a failed deployment or that a container was added to or removed from the c't-Smart-Home setup.
 You can fix this by running `docker-compose down --remove-orphans`, followed by `./start.sh start`.

-### After the latest update mosquitto won't accept connections.
+### After the latest update Mosquitto won't accept connections.
 What is happening?

-With version 2.x Mosquitto explicitly requires a option to enable anonymous logins.
+From version 2.x onward Mosquitto explicitly requires a option to enable anonymous logins.
 While it is highly recommended to require authentication for Mosquitto, it's okay for a beginner setup and for testing to have no authentication.
 To reactivate anonymous logins open the file `./data/mqtt/conf/mosquitto.conf` and add the line `allow_anonymous true`.
 Then run `docker-compose restart mqtt`.

+### I can't see any devices in the Zigbee2Mqtt nodes provided by node-red-contrib-zigbee2mqtt.

+If you upgrade from an existing installation, you must add `homeassistant: true` to `./data/zigbee/configuration.yaml`.

 ### The Zigbee2Mqtt web-frontend doesn't work for me, but the service is running just fine.
 Did I miss something?

 You probably did an update from an earlier version of c't-Smart-Home to a recent one.
 You must add a few lines to `./data/zigbee/configuration.yaml`.
 Have a look at their [documentation of the frontend](https://www.zigbee2mqtt.io/information/frontend.htm).
+Make sure to set the option `port` to `1881`.

 ### Why doesn't c't-Smart-Home provide a complete setup with HTTPS support for the services.
 What's the issue?